pearsonlab/efficientcoding_adaptation/README.md

 - `model.py`: `DiffExponentialShape` class is for the difference-of-exponential temporal RF parameterization. `Encoder` class implements the spatial linear filter, nonlinearity, and temporal convolutions, as well as ingredients to compute mutual information and firing rate constraint. `OutputMetrics` and `OutputTerms` classes combine the output values from the `Encoder` model, and `RetinaVAE` receives these metrics and then returns the objective value for the training loop.

 - `shapes.py`: includes various spatial kernel shape classes, but we only used `DifferenceOfGaussianShape` class for this particular research.
+DoG_version (parameter inherited from train.py) can either be `original` or `sigmoid_c`.
+The former is the version originally used in [1] and [2], while `sigmoid_c` is the version used in the current paper.

 - `util.py`: includes utility methods such as tools to draw plots on tensorboard